koloraben/HB7-Administration/README.md

  * Node.js
  * NPM

-### Follow these steps to install Magoware  Management System
+### Follow these steps to install backoffice  Management System

 Download and install NODE JS from the following link: